 - Weekly email updates

 - Grammarly works and is my go-to writing tool

 - Nice review, but it can’t be perfect

 1. What is Grammarly?

 It is an online grammar, spelling, punctuation and writing checker.
-Writers use it to help correct and improve many different forms of writing.
+A lot of writers use it to help them correct and improve many different forms of writing.

 It is a very popular writing tool for bloggers.
 Also for article writers and authors writing a book as well as students and occasional writers.